This easy chicken chili recipe is perfect for using up leftover cooked chicken. It's hearty, tasty, and very filling!

 Ingredients

-Here's an overview of what you'll need to make this tasty chili.
+Here's an overview of the ingredients needed to make this chili.
 The exact measurements are included in the recipe card below.

-- Spices: I use kosher salt, black pepper, ground cumin, smoked paprika, dried oregano, and cayenne pepper.
+- To season: Kosher salt, black pepper, ground cumin, smoked paprika, dried oregano, and cayenne pepper.

-- Olive oil: I love cooking with this delicious oil.
-But if you prefer an oil with a higher smoke point, you can use avocado oil instead.
+- Olive oil: I use extra-virgin olive oil.
+If you prefer an oil with a higher smoke point, you can use avocado oil instead.

 - Aromatics: Onion, garlic, and diced chiles.
 They add so much flavor!

-- Chicken broth: I use regular broth here, not reduced sodium.
-I think it's more flavorful.
+- Chicken broth: I use regular broth, not reduced sodium.
+I find it more flavorful.

 - Heavy cream: Half-and-half is an acceptable substitute, but I prefer the richness of heavy cream.